 This is what I call my mindless (meditation) practice.
 I can sit down for 10 minutes and work my way through the chart without having to think.
 This can be a great thing, as there is no pressure to perform.

 You might grab a few minutes waiting for your partner to get ready for work.
 Or while dinner is being made ready.
-After a while, you can make this a very relaxing way that you start your practice before tackling a new chord or song.
+After a while, you can make this a very relaxing way you start your practice before tackling a new chord or song.

 If you do this practice every day for just 10 minutes, you will improve!